aphiria/aphiria/README.md

 );
 ```

+If you plan on adding many attributes to your routes, use `RouteBuilder::withManyAttributes()`.

 <h2 id="getting-php-headers">Getting Headers in PHP</h2>

 PHP is irritatingly difficult to extract headers from `$_SERVER`.
 If you're using a library/framework to grab headers, then use that.
 Otherwise, you can use the `HeaderParser`: